Wilfred Kaplan: Education

 Wilfred Kaplan was born in Boston, Massachusetts to Jacob and Anne Kaplan.
 He attended Boston Latin School and furthered his education at Harvard University, where he was granted his A.B. in mathematics in 1936 and graduated summa cum laude.
 Later that same year he received his master's degree at Harvard.
-Kaplan received a Rogers Fellow scholarship to study in Europe from 1936-1937, during his second year of graduate school.
+Kaplan received a Rogers Fellow scholarship to study in Europe from 1936 to 1937, during his second year of graduate school.
 He was based out of Zürich, Switzerland where many of the mathematicians working on the applications of topology to differential equations were located.
 He also spent a month in Rome to work with famous mathematician Tullio Levi-Civita.
-Upon returning to the United States, Kaplan accepted a yearlong teaching fellowship at Rice Institute for the 1938-1939 school year, thus completing his graduate program.
+Upon returning to the United States, Kaplan accepted a yearlong teaching fellowship at Rice Institute for the 1938–1939 school year, thus completing his graduate program.
 He received his Ph.D. from Harvard in 1939 under the advisement of Hassler Whitney.
 His dissertation covered regular curve families filling the plane.